sporto/elm-tutorial/110_delete/players_actions.md

 - `DeletePlayer` will trigger after the user confirms their intention to delete the player, we just need the player id

 - `DeletePlayerDone` will trigger after the delete request to the server.
-This action has to arguments the playerId and the result from the server.
+This action has two arguments the playerId and the result from the server.
 We don't need the actual body from the response so we use `()`.
 As long as the result is `Ok` we will know that the deletion was successful.